-Our curriculum is designed to provide a coherent curriculum that pays attention to the big ideas that underpin each area of the curriculum.
-This leads to mastery teaching.
+Our curriculum is designed to provide a coherent curriculum structure that pays attention to the big ideas that underpin each area of the curriculum.
+This leads to high quality teaching.

-Our curriculum is designed to have a clear picture of the overall provision map for each subject across each year.
+Our curriculum is designed to have a clear picture of the core content for each subject which is mapped out to be delivered for each subject in a spaced and interleaved sequence across the school.